Sparrow Mail: Finally a replacement for this awesome (but discontinued) email app?

 Matthew Stone

-about 12 months agoSpark was a great replacement for Sparrow but yeah I'm still on Spark Classic and have no intention to switch to the new one, it's just awful (although has improved a bit since the first release).
+about 1 year agoSpark was a great replacement for Sparrow but yeah I'm still on Spark Classic and have no intention to switch to the new one, it's just awful (although has improved a bit since the first release).
 An open source alternative would be great, as would mean no risk of Google acquiring it or needing to monetise to keep a business going.
 These are the only screenshots I have I'm afraid.